Shireen Abu Akleh: Subsequent investigations

 On September 5, the IDF released the results of its own investigation, finding that there was a "high possibility" that Abu Akleh was "accidentally hit" by army fire, but that it would not begin a criminal investigation.
-The report claimed that the army had come under fire from Palestinians in the area, saying the army could not definitively conclude against the possibility that Abu Akleh was killed by Palestinian gunmen, and that there was no suspicion of a criminal act in her death.
-Video of the incident did not corroborate the claim on Palestinian fighters firing from the scene.
-The Associated Press reported that in a briefing with reporters that "a senior military official" said that an Israeli soldier had, "with very high likelihood", misidentified Abu Akleh and shot her by mistake.
-He did not explain why the Israeli claims of Palestinian gunfire in the area were contradicted by eyewitnesses and video footage.
+The report claimed that the army had come under fire from Palestinians in the area, saying the army could not definitively rule out the possibility that Palestinian gunmen killed Abu Akleh, and that there was no suspicion of a criminal act in her death.
+A video of the incident did not corroborate the claim that Palestinian fighters were firing from the scene.
+The Associated Press reported that in a briefing with reporters, "a senior military official" said that an Israeli soldier had, "with very high likelihood", misidentified Abu Akleh and shot her by mistake.
+He did not explain why eyewitnesses and video footage contradicted the Israeli claims of Palestinian gunfire in the area.

 Abu Akleh's family continued to call for an independent investigation by the United States and an International Criminal Court inquiry, saying that the IDF report "tried to obscure the truth and avoid responsibility" and that "Our family is not surprised by this outcome since it's obvious to anyone that Israeli war criminals cannot investigate their own crimes."
 Democratic senator for Maryland Chris Van Hollen also dismissed the Israeli report, saying its findings were inconsistent with the evidence and repeating his call for an independent US investigation into Abu Aqleh's killing.
 The Foreign Press Association, representing international media covering Israel and the Palestinian territories, said the IDF conclusions "raise major questions about the military's actions that day and serious doubts about its stated commitment to protecting journalists in the future," while the committee to Protect Journalists, which advocates for press freedom worldwide, said the report "does not provide the answers — by any measure of transparency or accountability — that her family and colleagues deserve."
-Israeli prime minister Yair Lapid pushed back against calls for a criminal prosecution, stating that the soldier "was protecting himself from terrorist fire".
+Israeli Prime Minister Yair Lapid pushed back against calls for a criminal prosecution, stating that the soldier "was protecting himself from terrorist fire".
 He added that "no one will dictate our rules of engagement" and that "our soldiers have the full backing of the government [...] and the people."

 On September 20, a joint investigation released by Al-Haq and Forensic Architecture, an international research group, concluded that Abu Akleh and her colleagues were subject of "Israel's deliberate targeting".